 3. Spinal Twist

 Begin in an upright standing position with your feet shoulder-width apart, maintaining good alignment with your head, shoulders, hips, and legs.
-Engage your core and twist your upper body to one side, keeping your hips forward.
+Engage your core and place your left hand across your right hip and twist your upper body towards the right side placing your right hand at your back, as you look back with your gaze towards the floor while keeping your hips forward.
 Return to the starting position and repeat the movement on the opposite side.

 4. Reverse Wood Chops